-15.3 Governors
+15.3 Local Governance

-All governors receive training about safeguarding and child protection (including online safety) at induction, which is regularly updated.
+All Trust Leaders with responsibility for Safeguarding and members of the Local School Board receive training about safeguarding and child protection (including online safety) at induction, which is regularly updated.
 This is to make sure that they:

-- > Have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge - > Can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding
+- Have the knowledge and information needed to perform their functions and understand their responsibilities, such as providing strategic challenge - Can be assured that safeguarding policies and procedures are effective and support the school to deliver a robust whole-school approach to safeguarding

-As the chair of governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the Executive Headteacher, they receive training in managing allegations for this purpose.
+As Alison Adair, Trust Deputy CEO, may be required to act as the 'case manager' in the event that an allegation of abuse is made against the Executive Headteacher, they receive training in managing allegations for this purpose.